 C = r.K +w.L

-The more portion of total outlay goes to labor, the flatter the iso-cost line will be and the vice-versa.
+The more of the total outlay goes to labor, the flatter the iso-cost line will be and the vice-versa.
 And, if entire portion of outlay goes to labor than the iso-cost line reconciles with the labor axis.
 Similarly, the more portion of outlay goes to capital the steeper the iso-cost line will be and vice versa.
 If entire portion of outlay goes to capital than iso-cost line will reconcile with capital axis.

 What are the underlying assumptions?